 - Pupil-led worships held in church for significant events in the Christian calendar.

-- Visits to Lichfield Cathedral.
+- Rich links with to Lichfield Cathedral.

 We ensure strong links within our curriculum:

-- Understanding Christianity Materials taught in school.
+- Understanding Christianity materials taught in school.

-- Regular visits to church from Reception onwards.
+- Regular visits to Church from Reception onwards.